 Cash

-Businesses can choose which payment types they accept.
+Businesses can generally choose which payment types they accept.
 It is legal for a business to specify the terms and conditions that they will supply goods and services.
-This includes whether they will accept cash payment.
+In most cases, this includes whether they will accept cash payment.
 However, consumers must be made aware of these terms and conditions before they make a purchase.

 Businesses should be clear and upfront about the types of payments they accept, and the total minimum price payable for their goods and services.